pingcap/docs-tidb-operator/en/backup-to-gcs.md

 # Back up Data to GCS Using Dumpling

-This document describes how to back up the data of the TiDB cluster in Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
+This document describes how to back up the data of the TiDB cluster on Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
 "Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).

 The backup method described in this document is implemented using CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 [Dumpling](https://docs.pingcap.com/tidb/stable/export-or-backup-using-dumpling) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.